Behaviour Interactive

-Behaviour Interactive Inc. (stylized as "bEHAVIOUR", sometimes shortened to "BHVR") is a Canadian video game developer and publisher based in Montreal.
-The studio is best known for the multiplayer horror game Dead by Daylight.
+Behaviour Interactive Inc. (sometimes shortened to "BHVR") is a Canadian video game developer and publisher based in Montreal.
+The studio is best known for the online asymmetric multiplayer survival horror game Dead by Daylight (2016).

 History

 The company was founded in 1992 in Quebec City as Megatoon.
 Two years later, the company's current CEO and executive producer, Rémi Racine, co-founded the Montreal-based Multimedia Interactive (MMI) to develop interactive entertainment software for CD-ROM.
 Both companies were sold to Malofilm Communications in 1996, and a year later, they were merged into Behaviour Interactive with Racine as general manager.
 In 1997, the studio released Jersey Devil on PlayStation and later Windows.
 The 3D platformer was the first console game made entirely in Quebec.
 Distributed by Sony, Jersey Devil caught the eye of Infogrames Entertainment, which approached Behaviour to produce what would become Bugs Bunny: Lost in Time, released in 1999.

-In 1999, Racine and some investors bought the studio back, but they had to rename it, changing the name in 2000 to Artificial Mind & Movement Inc. (A2M).
+In 1999, Racine and some investors bought the studio back, but they had to rename it, changing the name in 2000 to Artificial Mind and Movement Inc. (A2M).
 As A2M, the studio continued its work-for-hire projects, producing titles for clients including Konami, Sony Computer Entertainment, Ubisoft, Disney Interactive Studios, Nintendo, EA and Activision.
 In November 2008, the company acquired Santiago-based Wanako Games from Activision Blizzard, which was the first and largest South American game studio.
 As A2M, the studio maintained its focus on producing original titles, releasing Scaler (2004), Wet (2009) and Naughty Bear (2010).
 This last title had more than 800,000 console-unit sales and laid the groundwork for the studio's 2016 breakthrough original game, Dead by Daylight.

 On November 8, 2010, Artificial Mind & Movement announced its name was returning to Behaviour Interactive.
 The change was partly due to increased production of original titles and thus stronger presence in the gaming community, partly due to the availability of the original name, and partly due to one particular obscene interpretation of the initialism "A2M".

 The studio has maintained its work-for-hire services with major clients while continuing to invest in original games.
 In 2016, Behaviour released Dead by Daylight, a multiplayer survival action horror game published by Sweden's Starbreeze.
 Dead by Daylight sold more than 1 million copies in its first two months and by 2022 had more than 50 million players worldwide.
 In 2018, Behaviour purchased the game's publishing rights from Starbreeze for US$16 million.
 Thanks in large part to the game's success, Behaviour has seen its revenues grow from CAD $25 million in 2015 to CAD $225 million in 2021.